-- Starters, who are beginning a relationship with Jesus, and for
+- Starters beginning a relationship with Jesus; and

-- Explorers, who are interested in living out their relationship with Jesus in the Catholic Church.
+- Explorers interested in living out their relationship with Jesus in the Catholic Church.

 Who is this Process For?

-Becoming Catholic (formally known as RCIA, which stands for the Rite of Christian Initiation of Adults) is a process the church uses to prepare adults to enter the Catholic Church.
-It aims to address
+Becoming Catholic (formally known as RCIA, which stands for the Rite of Christian Initiation of Adults) is a process used to prepare adults to enter the Catholic Church.
+It aims to support:

-- Those who were baptized Catholic as babies, but who have not celebrated 1st Eucharist/1st Communion and Confirmation, and
+- those who were baptized Catholic as infants, but who have not celebrated the sacraments of First Holy Eucharist or Confirmation; and

 - Baptized Christians of another denomination with little church background who wish to become Catholic.